Coronavirus Information for Customers

 Published 18 May 2020

 The Coronavirus (COVID-19) pandemic is causing significant ongoing disruption to people’s travel plans.
-The below details COVID-19 related cover available on Columbus Direct’s English Language policies (for residents of Europe.)
+The below details COVID-19 related cover available on Columbus Direct’s English Language policies (for residents of Europe, excluding the UK.)
 Please note that it is provided as a guide only.

 - If you have questions relating to your specific circumstances, we encourage you to contact us to discuss.